 PersanteZuroweste's attorneys have extensive experience representing individuals and companies when business disputes arise.
 Our clients range from small mom-and-pop businesses to larger companies.
 We understand that business disputes are complex and have the experience and knowledge to counsel you through your challenges.

 Business litigation, also known as commercial litigation, encompasses any aspect of business and commerce.
-Banking, real estate, securities, and intellectual property, are only some of the specialized areas within world of business and commercial law.
 Our firm handles all aspects of business litigation and commercial litigation, including the following areas:

 Our firm represents businesses and individuals who are owed money, assets, or compensation under a contract.
 That contract can be in writing or it can be oral.
 We also represent clients who have claims for business torts that may be related to their contractual disputes, including situations where fraud, breach of fiduciary duty, conversion, civil theft, unfair trade practices, misappropriation of trade secrets, or tortious interference with a contract or a business relationship has occurred.

 Business partnerships can be dissolved for any number of reasons.
 A successful business might be sold for a profit, a losing enterprise might be wound down, or bad conduct might force members to leave a company.
 Sometimes business owners are able to work out a resolution that allows one owner to leave and the business to carry on.
 Other times, the owners choose to dissolve the business.
 In a formal dissolution, the former entity may cease to exist and accounts must be settled.